Beautiful Gardens of Provence: Visitor Guide

 In the northeast section of Nice, drive up the hill on Boulevard de Cimiez, and you’ll find a fantastic city park, the Jardin des Arènes de Cimiez, and one of the most beautiful gardens in Provence, the Jardin du Monastère de Cimiez.

 The Jardin des Arènes de Cimiez is a haven for local citizens.
 Families often have picnics or play pétanque on a sunny afternoon.
 While not a typical flower garden, this pesticide-free park is worth visiting.
-Stroll through the ruins of a historic Roman theatre or relax in the shade of hundred-year-old olive trees.
+Stroll through the ruins of a historic Roman theatre or relax in the shade of a hundred-year-old olive tree.

 Visitor Guide to Gardens in Provence jardin du Monastere de Cimiez